 Learning intentions describe the knowledge, skill, understanding(s) and/or attitudes/values that are needed to develop an aspect of the curriculum.
-They are usually negotiated with students and expressed in a lesson or series of lessons.
-Learning intentions should be expressed in language that students understand and should support them in understanding what they are supposed to be doing and why.
-Ideally students can put learning intentions into their own words.
+They are usually negotiated with students and expressed in a lesson or series of lessons, as both global and specific ‘chunks’ of learning.
+Learning intentions should be expressed in language that students understand and should support them in understanding what they are supposed to be learning and why.

-When the learning is expressed as an intention, it implies that a process is enacted.
-The process involves the complex relationship between students' prior knowledge, experience, and learning capability, and the teaching and learning strategies used by the teacher to meet the individual learning needs of students.
-As a result of the learning process, intentions may well have to be renegotiated or transformed according to the achievements of students.
-Having flexible learning intentions allows for learning spontaneity and 'unplanned' learning.
+As a result of the learning process, intentions may well have to be renegotiated or transformed according to the achievement of students.
 A learning intention takes achievement of the original learning goal into account and aims to move students on towards the next part of the learning.
-Students measure their success or achievement against success criteria.
-Once this has been attained, teacher and students negotiate the ‘next steps’ in learning.

 Moderation is a process where teachers compare judgments to either confirm or adjust them.
 The process involves teacher collaboration to establish a shared understanding of what achievement of standards looks like and whether or not the student has demonstrated achievement of the standard.
 Teachers work towards making judgments that are consistent and comparable.